ClinicalTrials.Veeva

 About

-Patients are to be approached to attend clinic who have been identified as being implanted with either a Lima Corporate Delta Revision TT, Delta One TT or the Delta Multihole Systems hip systems between 2011 and 2013, a minimum of 10 years since hip surgery.
-They will be x-rayed (AP pelvis and a lateral view) and a blood test will be taken and sent to a lab in Surrey to check titanium levels.
+Patients are to be approached to attend clinic who have been identified as being implanted with either a Lima Corporate Delta Revision TT, Delta One TT or the Delta Multihole Systems hip systems between 2011 and 2015, a minimum of 10 years since hip surgery.
+They will be x-rayed (AP pelvis and a lateral view) and have a clinical review in clinic.

 Full description

-The Lima Corporate Delta Revision TT, Delta One TT and Delta Multihole Systems are designed to help surgeons with this very problem by providing the option of a 'face changer' allowing surgeons to place a socket within a socket.
+The Lima Corporate Delta systems are designed to help surgeons with this very problem by providing the option of a 'face changer' allowing surgeons to place a socket within a socket.

 Enrollment